pkic/pkimm/categories/infrastructure-management/_index.md

 ---
 date: 2023-06-11T9:00:00Z
-title: Infrastructure Management
+title: 8 - Infrastructure management
 weight: 8

 ---

-# Infrastructure Management
+# 8 - Infrastructure management

 The PKI implementation is a combination of software, hardware, network service, and resources that are needed to operate and manage the environment.
 The environment can be hosted on-premise, in the cloud, or in a hybrid environment.